 These activities are pretty much the norm in theoretical work especially in a theory’s development stages within research programs.
 And, this, as mentioned, is always an ongoing enterprise within different disciplines and industries.
 Thus, theory development is a fertile place for developing research questions of your own.

 Most examples mentioned here are landmark events in science.
 Not everyone can make revolutionary predictions, observations, or develop extraordinary products.
 However, everyone that made a discovery or has contributed useful research knowledge has started from somewhere.
 And, that somewhere is being connected to the loose network of individuals who think about and investigate similar things.
 They connect to the research or business community and build from shared cumulative knowledge.

 Thus, it is best to follow in the footsteps of Isaac Newton and stand on the shoulders of giants so we could see a little further.
-Meaning, we should take the pulse of our target communities, understand how other researchers think of research objects in their domains of interests, and ask good research questions that can create useful knowledge further.
+Explore your institution’s library software or go online to uncover findings related to what you plan to study.
+Take the pulse of our target communities, understand how other researchers think of research objects in their domains of interests, and ask good research questions that can create useful knowledge further.
 This is through generating novel insights, theories, experiments, measurement methods, and even products and services.
 Remember, it is in the creation of useful novel knowledge and things that move the wheels of progress.